 The Fourth Amendment of the Constitution reads, “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”
 That might be hard to decipher for most modern English speakers, but essentially it says that people have the right to be free of unreasonable searches and seizures of their houses, papers and other property and that warrants providing investigators permission to search these things must only be issued with probable cause and include specific details regarding what will be searched and what can be seized as evidence.

 While the text can be explained in modern English easily enough, defining the specific limits of what is or is not reasonable and what constitutes sufficient probable cause is a complicated subject that legal scholars, attorneys and judges frequently debate.
-In fact, many arguments about whether or not searches and seizures are legal in given situations eventually end up being settled in the Supreme Court.
+In fact, many arguments about whether or not California’s search and seizure laws have been violated in given situations eventually end up being settled in the Supreme Court.

-What You Should Know About Search and Seizure Laws
+What You Should Know About California’s Search and Seizure Laws

 When evidence is illegally collected due to a violation of the suspect’s Fourth Amendment rights, it doesn’t matter if the case is a misdemeanor or felony, illegally collected evidence cannot be used.
 It’s worth mentioning though that evidence police don’t always need to get a warrant to do a search.
 In most cases, police can search your vehicle with no more than probable cause, but if your vehicle is in your home’s driveway, garage or carport, then a warrant is necessary before a search can be performed.
 It’s worth noting that not everything can be used as probable cause though.
 For example, while the smell of marijuana is considered probable cause to search for drugs, a broken tail light isn’t.
 If your vehicle is impounded, they can search it without restriction.
 These issues become even more complicated when a person lives in a home that could still technically be considered a vehicle, such as a fifth wheel trailer, a motor home or a double wide trailer because then the issue can come down to how easily a residential vehicle can be moved.